bbende134/earth-embedding-sandbox-hun/README.md

 **2. Loading and serving embeddings in a vector database**
 - A Milvus vector database is spun up to serve embeddings.
 Milvus is an open-source vector database that uses local or remote data as its filestore.
-- The embeddings are stored with a simple schema to allow their retrieval: `z: int, x: int, y: int, E: 64[float32]`. `z` is the block zoom level (8, 16, 32, etc.); `x,y` are the easting and northing pixel centroid coordinates in the British National Grid coordinate reference system (EPSG:27700).
-This coordinate reference system was chosen because it is euclidean and expressed in meters - analagous to a UTM zone centred on the UK.
+- The embeddings are stored with a simple schema to allow their retrieval: `z: int, x: int, y: int, E: 64[float32]`. `z` is the block zoom level (8, 16, 32, etc.); `x,y` are the easting and northing pixel centroid coordinates in the UTM 30N coordinate reference system (EPSG:32630).
+The embedding images are actually stored in Earth Engine in UTM, and the east-most 30N UTM tile extends to the east coast of england.
+We also want a euclidean (meters) CRS so we can pass our pooling functions without distortions.
 - the mean-pooled embeddings from the six zoom levels are then loaded into the vector database.
 The vector indices are also stored on GCS, which means anyone can spin up a Milvus client and use them.

 **3. Exposing a map UI to allow a user to submit a polygon query**